How Enterprise Architects Close the Gap between Technology and Business

 IT outsourcing has become a common practice due to its lower costs and the way it enables enterprises to focus on business functions rather than engineering.
 However, the success of your outsourcing relationships is linked to how effectively you can interweave outsourcing with your enterprise architecture.
 While you transport your technical challenges to a vendor, you still need to make sure that new divisions are relevant to your architecture.
 Enterprise architects will manage these relationships.

-You’re releasing a new product
+You’re developing a new product

 To make a decision, every new idea and solution requires an evaluated description of its risks, benefits, requirements, and constraints.
 By considering your company’s capabilities, an enterprise architect can decide which technology to invest in – a problem that can’t be solved by engineers or stakeholders only.
 It takes a person with broad technical and strategic skills to sanction or reject new ideas and suggest methods and tools for successful delivery.